Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Experiments

+\paragraph{Stage 2 Results.} Next, we evaluate Grad-Mimic’s ability to detect mislabeled samples by comparing aggregated predictions with ground-truth label noise and report F1-scores in Table~\ref{tab:stage 2 results for noise detection}.
+Grad-Mimic accurately identifies mislabeled samples across all datasets, \textbf{\emph{achieving F1-scores above 95\% and remaining robust to varying noise levels}}.
+Additionally, Appendix~\ref{app:aggregation} reports results when comparing to \emph{majority vote} and using alternative aggregation methods, along with their runtime and data requirements.
+Results show that \textbf{\emph{Stage 2 incurs negligible computational cost, and competitive performance can be achieved using only 0.5\% of the data}}.

-We use CIFAR100 dataset as an example and visualize computed mimic score distribution at each training step in Figure~\ref{fig:mimic score distribution in cifar100}.
+Using CIFAR100 as an example, we visualize the distribution of mimic scores at each training step in Figure~\ref{fig:mimic score distribution in cifar100}.
 In this dataset, half of the labels are flipped.
-We can see their distributions clearly separate into two groups, confirming that mimic scores are informative signals to identify samples.
-Despite variations over training, these dynamics can be captured in our aggregation step.
+The scores clearly separate into two groups, confirming that mimic scores provide informative signals for sample identification.
+Although the distributions vary over training, these dynamics are effectively captured by our aggregation step.

-We use the ensemble filter from each dataset created by GMM clustering to estimate training dataset quality using the proportion of retained data.
-The results, displayed in Figure~\ref{fig:dataset quality estimation} (middle), \emph{highly correspond to the presence of label noise}, with a Pearson correlation of \textbf{-0.903}.
-These demonstrate mimic score's effectiveness for dataset quality estimation.
+Finally, we use the ensemble filter from each dataset created by GMM clustering to estimate training dataset quality based on the proportion of retained samples.
+The results, displayed in Figure~\ref{fig:dataset quality estimation} (middle), \textbf{\emph{highly correspond to the presence of label noise, with a Pearson correlation of 0.903}}.
+These demonstrate mimic score's effectiveness for sample identification and dataset quality estimation, validating our claims---\textbf{C4 \& C5}.